Movatterモバイル変換

 On 16 January 2021, the provincial group of Forum for Democracy inNorth Brabant split, with three members leaving Forum for Democracy to form the JA21 parliamentary group in theProvincial Council of North Brabant.[31]
 As Forum for Democracy was part of the province'scoalition government at the time of the split, the new JA21 parliamentary group immediately entered the coalition after talks with the other coalition members.[32]
 This marked the first time that JA21 entered a coalition with other parties.

-In 2023, there were some unrest within the party from members who complained of lack of internal democracy.
-As a result, the party lost two of its three MEPs and two of its three members of the House of Representatives who joined theFarmer-Citizen Movement.
-During the2023 Dutch general election, JA21 retained one seat in parliament.[43]
+In 2023, there was some unrest within the party from members who complained of lack of internal democracy with some members complaining about Nanninga's position on the candidate list for the 2023 general election.
+As a result, the party lost two of its three MEPs and two of its three members of the House of Representatives who joined theFarmer–Citizen Movement.
+During the2023 Dutch general election, JA21 retained one seat in parliament, leaving Eerdmans as its only representative.[35]

 Representation